cytoscape/py4cytoscape/doc/concepts.rst

 Your Python application can be run in several modes:

 * Standalone on the workstation that's already running Cytoscape
+* Standalone on a workstation but where Cytoscape is running on another workstation or Docker
 * In a Jupyter Notebook running on the same workstation as your Cytoscape
 * In a Jupyter Notebook running on a remote server (e.g., Google Colab or GenePattern Notebook)